OpenWRT Stuff

 Installing Software

 Older versions of OpenWRT use the ipkg package management, whereas never versions use okpg.
-Opkg is used the same way as ipkg, so if you see an ipkg command, and you have okpg, simply replace the i with an o.
+Opkg is used the same way as ipkg, so if you see an opkg command, and you have ikpg, simply replace the o with an i, and vice-versa.

-The three most useful commands are ipkg update, which will update your package list, ipkg list, which will list all of the available packages and can be used with grep to locate specific packages, and ipkg install to install a package.
-You should run ipkg update before installing anything.
-If ipkg update gives you error 404s, try looking in /etc/ipkg.conf to see if your sources are correct.
-Mine are:
+The three most useful commands are ‘opkg update’, which will update your package list, ‘opkg list’, which will list all of the available packages and can be used with grep to locate specific packages, and ‘opkg install’ to install a package.
+You should run ‘opkg update before installing anything.
+If ipkg update gives you error 404s or otherwise cannot install the software, do an ‘opkg update’

 Now for more fun.